NdaruBhramastra/community-health-profile-levis/README.md

 # Community Health Profile Dashboard - Levis, Quebec

 ## Project Overview
 This project presents a **Community Health Profile Dashboard** for **Lévis, Quebec**, developed using **ArcGIS Pro** and **ArcGIS Experience Builder**.
 The dashboard provides insights into demographics, built and natural environments, health services, and community strengths and gaps in access to care.
-This analysis is framed using **Critical Health Geography and Critical GIS** theories, ensuring ethical considerations and human-centered design principles.
 The link to the dashboard can be found under the description section on this GitHub repository.

 ## Contents
 - **Geographic Scales**